 Often, one of the key indicators of stress is not being able to get to sleep or at least not getting good quality sleep when you do manage to drift off.
 Lack of sleep is often visible in the form of dark circles under the eyes or puffiness under the eye.

 When the body is stressed, it throws off hormone balances and the body becomes run down which can start to show itself physically in the form of acne, weight gain, headaches and the slow healing of cuts and bruises.
+Read my guides to banishing acne, here and here.

 Over a long period of time, stress can cause an imbalance in the gut.
 Stress hormones like Cortisol interfere with the body’s “good bacteria” found in the digestive system and can lead to problems like Candida, a yeast infection, responsible for rashes in the skin weight gain and depression.